computerclubsystem/ccs3/certificates/README.md

 Change `192.168.1.20` with the real IP address of the server computer where the `operator-connector` service is running.

 ## Using operator browser
+Note: This will soon be deprecated after implementing web application static files serving and WebSocket connection are combined in a single HTTP server:

 The certificate of `ccs3.operator-connector.local` is considered "not safe" by the browser.
 The operator must accept the certificate before connecting to the server.
 If you see certificate-related error in Chrome, click on "Advanced" button and then `Proceed to localhost (unsafe)` link.
 Open new tab and navigate to `https://ccs3.operator-connector.local:65444/` - this will cause Chrome to accept the certificate for the WebSocket connection.
 Now you can close this tab and refresh the previous tab `https://ccs3.operator-connector.local:65443/` - the browser should connect now without warnings or errors.